-Since 2012 we have helped over fifty clients to improve their procurement through advice, hands-on support, training and capacity development.
+Since 2012 we have helped a wide range of clients to improve their procurement through advice, hands-on support, training and capacity development.
 This includes running OJEU-level procedures and working with public and third-sector bodies at the local, national and international levels.

 For further details of PPA's services, references and consultants please contact us.

 This site looks at public procurement with a focus on legal, environmental and social aspects.

 Comments or suggestions for topics are welcome - please use the contact details provided.